rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 3. "As a returning user to the site, I would like to edit my personal details on my profile."

-On the profile page returning users have the ability to update their information and also when checking out they have the ability to save the infromation to their profile by ticking the checkbox.
+On the profile page returning users have the ability to update their information and also when checking out they have the ability to save the information to their profile by ticking the checkbox.

 <details>
 <summary>Returning User 3 (Click for images)</summary>